shaefelinger/codepedia/src/JS4web/browser events.md

 ### `.target`

-the [`.target` property](https://developer.mozilla.org/en-US/docs/Web/API/Event/target) to reference the element that the event is registered to.
+ [`.target` property](https://developer.mozilla.org/en-US/docs/Web/API/Event/target) to reference the element that the event is registered to.

-Gives  direct access to the paragraph element that was clicked.
-Because we have access to the element directly, we can access its `.textContent`, modify its styles, update the classes it has - we can do anything we want to it!
+Gives  direct access to the element that was clicked.
+We can eg. access its `.textContent`, modify its styles, update the classes it has, etc.

 ### `.type`

-the [`.type` property](https://developer.mozilla.org/en-US/docs/Web/API/Event/type) to access the name of the event.
+ [`.type` property](https://developer.mozilla.org/en-US/docs/Web/API/Event/type) to access the name of the event.

 ### `.timeStamp`

-the [`.timeStamp` property](https://developer.mozilla.org/en-US/docs/Web/API/Event/timeStamp) to access the number of milliseconds that passed since the document loaded and the event was triggered.
+ [`.timeStamp` property](https://developer.mozilla.org/en-US/docs/Web/API/Event/timeStamp) to access the number of milliseconds that passed since the document loaded and the event was triggered

 ```js
 function eventHandlerFunction(event){